Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 Rub the inside of the artichoke with lemon to prevent it from turning brown.

-We also want to get rid of some thicker outer petals, which are way too hard to eat.
+We also want to eliminate some thicker outer petals, which are way too hard to eat.

-We prefer to remove most of the outer leaves until we get to the tender inner leaves, which are a light yellow color.
+We prefer to remove most of the outer leaves until we get to the tender inner leaves, which are light yellow.

 At the same time, trim the bottom part of the artichoke.